Rambeboy/t3rn-bridge-bot/README.md

 6. Open `accounts.js` and setup your wallet.

-7. Open `config.js` and setup your ETH Balance OP / ARB
+7. Open `config.js` and setup your ETH Balance OP/ARB.

 8. Now back to the `t3rn-bridge-bot` folder.